diegocarloslima/ByakuGallery/README.md

 - Can easily be placed inside a parent View with scrolling (e.g. `GalleryViewPager`).

 ## Sample Application
-Download the sample app on Google Play.
-(Soon)
+Download the sample app on [Google Play](https://play.google.com/store/apps/details?id=com.diegocarloslima.byakugallery.sample).

 The sample app project code is also included on this repository.